reinterpretcat/vrp/docs/src/concepts/pragmatic/problem/jobs.md

   by prioritizing assignment value scored jobs in any position of a tour.
   See [job priorities](../../../examples/pragmatic/basics/job-priorities.md) example.
 - **group** (optional): a group name.
 Jobs with the same groups are scheduled in the same tour or left unassigned.
+- **compatibility** (optional): compatibility class.
+Jobs with different compatibility classes cannot be assigned in the same tour.
+This is useful to avoid mixing cargo, such as hazardous goods and food.

 A job should have at least one task property specified.